Educ-IO/educ-io/_pages/support.md

 - - -

 ### Bespoke Training & Development
 If you have particular requirements or require bespoke training and support for your organisation/users, then a variety of solutions are possible.
 These include __always-available remote support__ over [Slack](https://slack.com/features){:target="_blank"}, __on-site training__ and the customisation of these tools to fit __your own workflow__ requirements.
-Just get [in touch with us](mailto:hello@educ.io?subject=Customised Support Package){:target="_blank"} to kick off a conversation about how we might be able to help.
+Just get [in touch with us](mailto:hello@educ.io?subject=Customised Support Package) to kick off a conversation about how we might be able to help.

 - - -